 The astronomical clock is to be found in St. Marienkirche (St. Mary's church) in Rostock.
 This medieval clock is known to be the only one of its kind still in working condition, with its original clockworks dating back to 1472.
 Needless to say, it has to be serviced on a regular basis and wound up daily.

-moon phases, zodiac, month, the first letter of the day of the week and the
+month, the first letter of the day of the week and the time of sunrise.

 The calendar is round and has a diameter of 2 metres.
 It runs clockwise and takes a year to turn round its own axis once.
 The zodiacs running round the calendar like a ring are independent of the date.

 Due to lack of space, the other parts of the calendar have to be changed every now and then.
-Since going into operation it had to be renewed four times already.
-At the time of the next extension in 2017 the old clockwork from the 15th century will still be in perfect working order.
+Since going into operation it had to be renewed five times already, at last in January 2018.

 Embark on an extraordinary underwater adventure into the depths of the Baltic Sea.
 Futuristic, turquoise, Jules Verne's "Nautilus" look-alike constructions take you into the amazing underwater world of the Baltic and back without getting wet.
 Starting points are the end of the piers in Heringsdorf (island of Usedom), Sellin (island of Ruegen) and Groemitz.